Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 PROGMEM, will return a byte in the memory allocated to the program.
 Note that there is a comma after the keyword PROGMEM.

-Note that 'addr%' should be an integer.
+Note that ´addr%´ should be an integer.

 ### PEEK(BP, n%) PEEK(SP,n%) PEEK(WP,n%) PI